snowformatics/gwastic_desktop/README.md

 ### Mac OS:

+> [!IMPORTANT]
+We've received feedback from Mac users experiencing installation issues, and we've identified a problem specific to macOS involving a missing library necessary for parallel processing.
+We strongly recommend installing this dependency via Homebrew before proceeding with the installation of the GWASTic software:

+`brew install libomp`

 > [!TIP]
 > We recommend to install Anaconda and  for managing dependencies, it is often recommended to create a new environment for your project: